onfido/onfido-java/README.md

 mvn clean deploy
 ```

-Refer to the [OSSRH Guide](https://central.sonatype.org/publish/publish-guide) for more information.
+Refer to the [Maven Central Publishing Guide](https://central.sonatype.org/publish/publish-portal-guide/#introduction) for more information on publishing to Maven Central.

 #### Maven users